 How to Fix a Hard Drive Not Being Detected by Windows

-Determining if a USB drive or port is to blame is a very simple matter.
+Determining if the issue lies with the external hard drive, USB port, or computer is a very simple matter.
 Start by trying a different USB cable, or plug the drive into a different port.
 If you’re still not having any luck, try connecting the drive to a different computer entirely.

 If you are connecting your external drive to your computer using a USB hub, it is possible that it is not getting enough power.
-Try connecting the drive directly to your computer, bypassing the hub, even if only for the recovery process.
+Over time, your hard drive will draw more power as worn components are affected by mechanical resistance.
+Try connecting the drive directly to your computer, preferably a USB 3.0 port or higher as they can output more power than USB 2.0.

-If Windows doesn’t detect your hard drive, you can use the default Troubleshooter to scan and resolve some hardware issues.
+If Windows doesn’t detect your hard drive, you can use the default Troubleshooter to scan and resolve some hardware issues without software.
 Before going to other methods that can become slightly complicated, run the troubleshooter to try and fix the problem automatically.

 2. Run the command msdt.exe -id DeviceDiagnostic for the troubleshooter to appear.